-The eight trees being preserved during development (5 on-site, 3 off-site) will be cordoned off with fencing built at the edge of root protection zones before construction activity begins.
-Fencing will consist of 6-foot high metal chain link secured with 8-foot metal posts.
+The seventy-six trees being preserved during development will be cordoned off with fencing built at the edge of root protection zones before construction activity begins.
+Fencing will consist of 6foot high metal chain link secured with 8-foot metal posts.
 Without authorization, none of the following is allowed within a root protection zone: